-As of 31 December 2019 and 2018, movements in investments in associates to be disposed are as follows:
+As of 31 December 2020 and 2019, movements in investments in associates to be disposed are as follows:

-2019 2018
+2020 2019

-Balance at the beginning of the period 11 -
+Balance at the beginning of the period 293,200 11

-Additions () 881,129 11
+Additions () - 881,129

 Disposals - -

-Fair value changes (587,940) -
+Fair value changes (293,200) (587,940)

-Effects of movement in exchange rates -
+Effects of movement in exchange rates

-Balance at the end of the period 293,200 11
+Balance at the end of the period 293,200

-()Within the context of the existing loan agreements, all creditors including the Bank have reached an agreement on restructuring the loans granted to Ojer Telekomünikasyon A.Ş.
+(\)Within the context of the existing loan agreements, all creditors including the Bank have reached an agreement on restructuring the loans granted to Ojer Telekomünikasyon A.Ş.
 (OTAŞ) who is the main shareholder of Türk Telekomünikasyon A.Ş.
-(Türk Telekom) and it is contemplated that Türk Telekom's number of 192,500,000,000 A group shares owned by OTAŞ, representing 55% of its issued share capital corresponding to A group shares have been pledged as a guarantee for the existing facilities would be taken over by a special purpose entity which is incorporated or will be incorporated in the Turkish Republic, and owned by directly or indirectly by all creditors.
+(Türk Telekom) and it is foreseen that Türk Telekom's number of 192,500,000,000 A group shares owned by OTAŞ, representing 55% of its issued share capital corresponding to A group shares have been pledged as a guarantee for the existing facilities would be taken over by a special purpose entity which is incorporated or will be incorporated in the Turkish Republic, and owned by directly or indirectly by all creditors.
 As per the agreed structure, it is agreed on the corresponding agreements, completed all required corporate and administrative permissions and the transaction is concluded by a transfer of the aforementioned shares to the special purpose entity incorporated in the Turkish Republic, and owned by directly or indirectly by all creditors.
 In this context, the Bank owned 22.1265% of the founded special purpose entity and the related investment is considered within the scope of IFRS 5 "Assets Held for Sale and Discontinued Operations".

 As per the decision made at the 2018 annual general assembly of related special purpose entity, it was decided to increase the capital of the special purpose entity by TL 3,982,230, all of which will be covered by common receivables.
 The Entity's paid-in capital after the general assembly had been TL 3,982,280.
 The Bank's shareholding ratios in the Entity's capital did not change as a result of the increase, and the nominal value of the direct shares increased from TL 11 to TL 881,140 and the number of shares increased from 1,106,325 to 88,114,036,863.
-The valuation differences recorded on the financial asset are presented as impairment in assets held for sale after capital increase.
+The fair valuation differences over the financial asset are presented as impairment on the assets held for sale after the capital increase.
+In the current year, all of the asset considered under IFRS 5 was impaired.

 The main purpose of the lending banks is to transfer the shares of Türk Telekom to an expert investor after the necessary conditions are met.
-For this purpose, on 19 September 2019, an international investment bank was authorized as a sale consultant, and in this context necessary actions related to sale will be taken and negotiations with potential investors started within the framework of an active sales plan.
+For this purpose, on 19 September 2019, an international investment bank was authorized as a sales consultant, and in this context necessary actions related to sales will be taken and negotiations with potential investors started within the framework of an active sales plan.